apecloud/kubeblocks/docs/api_docs/kubeblocks-for-postgresql/cluster-management/restart-a-postgresql-cluster.md

 :::note

-Restarting a PostgreSQL cluster triggers a concurrent restart and the leader may change after the cluster restarts.
+Restarting a PostgreSQL cluster triggers a concurrent restart and the primary may change after the cluster restarts.

 :::